MatagTheGame/matag-the-game/README.md

 Then put a breakpoint on some test and while is executing open a new tab and install everything you want.
 Next time the test will rerun will use that same profile.

-Tests are by default executed 3 times in case of failures.
-When running in IntelliJ is good to add as well:

-    -Dtest.gameSetup.retries=1

 ### Run the application locally

 Startup the app as spring boot